sdwheeler/sdwheeler/README.md

 PowerShell Community to add value via open-source contributions to the documentation.

 I have spent my career helping customers successfully design, deploy, and optimize IT solutions using Microsoft tools and technologies.
-I also taught classes on TCP/IP protrocols, scripting, debugging and crash analysis, and performance tuning.
+I also taught classes on TCP/IP protocol analysis, scripting languages, debugging and crash analysis, and performance tuning.

 These days, I am focused on PowerShell, technical writing, and speaking at conferences and user groups.
-Here is some of the stuff I have written:
+Here are some of the things I have written:

 - [PowerShell Documentation][10]
 - [Sean on IT][12]